chamodis/chamodis.github.io/README.md

 ## Skills

-    -Team work
+    - Team work

-    -Proficiency in MS word
+    - Proficiency in MS word

-    -Time management
+    - Time management

 ## Hobbies

-      -Experimenting with new laboratory techniques
+      - Experimenting with new laboratory techniques

-      -Volunteering for Science education
+      - Volunteering for Science education

-      -Gardening
+      - Gardening

 ## _Want to know more about me_